 It's hard to find a better school than Princeton University if you wish to study Political Science & Government.
-Graduates of the political science program make about $54,580 for their early career and $142,523 in their mid career.
-It is placed in the suburban area of Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.
+After graduation, political science students typically make around $54,580 in the first five years of their career.
+Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.

 Any student pursuing a degree in Political Science & Government needs to check out Columbia University in the City of New York.
 Columbia University in the City of New York political science & government majors receive 47.4% more than the standard political science graduate.
 With over 20,000 students, this school is among the largest schools in the country.

 It's hard to beat Harvard University if you want to pursue Political Science & Government as a major.
-Graduates of the political science program make about $44,894 in their early career salary and $111,384 in their mid-career salary.
+After getting their bachelor's degree, political science students generally make around $44,894 at the beginning of their careers.
 Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.